 These are one-year fellowships, unless otherwise specifically noted, and students must commit to the work for a full year.
 Projects are hard to complete even in a year and reducing the amount of time that can be devoted to the project would lessen the impact of the fellowship on the community you intend to serve and deprive you of valuable experience.
 If you are unable to spend a full year on the fellowship because you have a clerkship that starts early, you should consider starting your fellowship earlier or postponing your application until after your clerkship.

 While YLS has a significant number of fellowships that become available in the spring, you should not restrict your search to just these fellowships.
 Applying to a mix of external and internal YLS fellowships gives applicants a greater likelihood of success.
-The 2025 YLS common application will open on January 3, 2025 and close on February 3, 2025.
+The 2025 YLS common application will open on January 3, 2025 and close on February 3, 2025 at 11:59pm ET.
+For the 2025-2026 application cycle only, applications for the Heyman Fellowship will have a deadline of March 19, 2025 at 11:59pm ET.

 Note: Your fellowship host organization must certify compliance with Yale Law School's Non-Discrimination Policy.
 For instructions on confirming organization compliance, click here.